What does a healthy friendship look like compared to a codependent one?

 I think there always has to be a more dominant person in a codependent relationship.
 You could be the dominant one.
 I was the dominant one.

 The dominant one takes the initiative.
 The dominant one has all the expectations of the other person and can feel like the other person doesn’t measure up.

-Often as the dominant one I felt sad or lonely.
-When I hung out with other people I would think of her.
-My heart would not be fully engaged with other friends.
-People considered us to be so close so the thought of even breaking away from each other was horrifying.
+Often as the dominant one in the relationship, I felt sad or lonely.
+When I hung out with other people, my heart would not be fully engaged with them.
+I would think of her instead.
+People considered us to be very close.
+The thought of ever breaking away from each other was horrifying.
 I invested a lot in her.
 I shared my emotions with her.
-I never got close to anyone as I did with her.
+I never got as close to anyone as I did with her.

 That’s another pattern of codependency — only letting that one person get close and not letting others get close to you.
 Even if someone were to show me, I still didn’t see at all how I was codependent on Anna.
 It is very much a process of discovering on my own the kind of lifestyle I was living.

 I am a stubborn person too.
 I didn’t quite want to give her friendship up, as unhealthy as it was.
 I knew I had a problem, but I didn’t want to break off this friendship because I was scared of the unknown.

 All I knew was what I was comfortable with and I didn’t want to separate myself from that comfort.
 I wanted to change my life but I didn’t want to take the necessary step.
 It took months and months of God working on my heart and mind and drawing near to God, which made me realize just how unhealthy my relationship had been.

 What are some key questions that would help someone realize if they are in a codependent relationship?

 - How much time am I spending with this friend?
 That determines a lot right there.